-Each year the Executive Board identifies units and programs that are due for review and asks them to initiate their processes.
-Each review will consist of a departmental self evaluation and an external evaluation.
+Each year the Executive Board shall review and approve the list of units and programs that are due for review.
+The list will first be coordinated with the Associate Deans of each college by the Office of Program Review and Accreditation.
+Once approved by the Executive Board, the Office of Program Review will prepare the annual program review guidelines, letters of notification to affected units, and conduct the planning meetings with each college Dean's faculty and staff prior to the start of the review process.
+Each review will consist of a departmental self evaluation and an external evaluation and report.
 All written results are then conveyed to the Undergraduate and Graduate Curriculum Committees to perform an evaluation and make recommendations to the Executive Board and to the academic faculty, in accordance with Sections 5.6.7 and 5.6.8.